Sephie2/misc/math - overview and books.md

 ### 12. Combinatorics and Discrete Mathematics
 *Combinatorics explores counting, arrangements, and relationships of discrete objects, while Discrete Mathematics studies mathematical structures and concepts that are inherently non-continuous.*

+A lot of those topics is covered in the "Starting out" section.

 - **Combinatorial Enumeration:** Counting and listing combinations and permutations.
 	- "Enumerative Combinatorics, Volume 1" by Richard P. Stanley

 - **Graph Theory:** Analysis of networks, trees, and connectivity.
 	- "Introduction to Graph Theory" by Douglas B. West
+	- "Graph Theory" by Ronald Gould

 - **Number Combinatorics:** Study of properties and patterns of integers.
 	- "Concrete Mathematics: A Foundation for Computer Science" by Ronald L. Graham, Donald E. Knuth, and Oren Patashnik